Skip to main content

 About Druid and Imply

-The Imply distribution of Apache Druid resides at the core of the Imply stack.
-Imply provides interfaces and tools that make it easier to use and operate Apache Druid.
-Nevertheless, the Imply distribution of Apache Druid shares many of the core concepts, use cases, and maintenance considerations that apply to Apache Druid.
+Imply's distribution of Apache Druid® resides at the core of the Imply stack.
+Additionally, Imply provides interfaces and tools that make it easier to use and operate Apache Druid.
+Nevertheless, Imply's distribution of Apache Druid shares many of the core concepts, use cases, and maintenance considerations that apply to Apache Druid.
+Imply delivers improvements more quickly than open source because Imply's distribution of Apache Druid uses the primary branch of Apache Druid.
+This means that it isn't an exact match to any specific open source release.

 The Imply documentation includes some of the content from the Apache Druid documentation.
 The content may have references to quickstart files, configuration bundles, or other artifacts that are available only with the Apache Druid distribution, and are not relevant to Imply.